NACBS Diversity and Inclusion Fellowship

 Applicants in Category 1 must submit a brief personal statement (no more than 500 words), a curriculum vitae, and a proposal outlining their research and professional goals (no more than 500 words), along with a budget of expected expenses (e.g., research materials, travel, books).

 Applicants in Category 2 must submit a brief personal statement (no more than 500 words) and a budget of expenses related to research (travel, transportation, etc.) or preparation for graduate school, such as training in foreign languages or digital skills.
 For those in the second category of awards only, one letter of reference from a recent instructor is required.

-Send an electronic copy (via e-mail) of the application package (as a single document—either WORD or PDF) to each member of the Fellowship Committee listed below.
-Letters of reference should be sent to the committee members separately by the referees.
-Electronic copies should be sent by 11:59 p.m. on June 1, 2022.
-The application file should be named (APPLICANT’S LAST NAME_Application) and letters of recommendation files should be named (APPLICANT’S LAST NAME_Letter).
-The details for each committee member, including a current email address, are included below:
+Submit the application package as a single document (either WORD or PDF) through the link below.
+Referees should submit letters of reference via the “Letter of Recommendation” link.
+Applications should be submitted by 11:59 p.m. on May 1, 2023.
+The application file should be named (APPLICANT’S LAST NAME_Application) and letters of recommendation files should be named (APPLICANT’S LAST NAME_Letter_REFEREE’S LAST NAME).

 Jade Bentil (Oxford University) “‘We used our place in the world to imagine ourselves differently’: Black Feminist Activism and the Politics of Race, Nation and Empire in Britain, 1968-1988.”